Prag8855/aab/content/guides/salaries-in-germany.md

 When you [get a job offer](/guides/find-a-job-in-berlin#step-4-the-job-offer), you can negotiate a bigger relocation bonus.

+If you don't get a relocation bonus, your relocation are still [tax-deductible](/glossary/steuerlich%20absetzbar). - [More information](/guides/moving-in#deduct-your-moving-costs)

 ## When do I get paid?

 In Germany, most people are paid **once per month, usually on the 1st or 15th** day of the month.
 You get your first paycheck after 30 or 45 days after you start working.
 If you are just [moving to Germany](/guides/moving-to-berlin), you need enough savings to survive the first 6 weeks.